If you’ve ever thought, “I don’t need a doula! I have a partner(s),” this post is for you!

 Your partner (or you) may face unfriendliness from staff and not be sure about how to respond

 When your body, gender, sexuality, or family looks different than people expect it to or are used to, they may react in ways that are negative or harmful to you or your partner.
 Intolerance, discrimination, and poor treatment are unfortunate realities for many already-marginalized folks as they navigate birth and birth spaces.
 You shouldn’t have to express and defend your pronouns, gender identity, family structure, or choices to any medical staff while you are giving birth, and neither should your partner (especially if they are the ones experiencing unfriendliness).
 Your doula can help clarify your situation and needs and make peace when there is intolerance.
 Giving gentle reminders to staff, modeling language, and providing inclusive care are all things that doulas are very good at.
 I can protect you without disturbing your birthing space or your flow with your partner.
 I can also help find resources and other professionals that are affirming of your body, identity, and family, so you don’t have to go through the trial and error of finding out yourself if someone can care for your properly and respectfully.
 I’ve got your back (and your partner’s)!

 Your partner has important jobs that are outside of your doula’s scope

 While there are things that partners are not equipped or able to do, there are also things that only partners can do!
 Most doulas, for instance, will not provide transportation from your home to your birthing location for liability reasons.
-Or we might call upon your partner to cuddle, kiss, or massage you in intimate ways that only you and your partner can share (get that oxytocin flowing!).
-Or we can assist your partner in speaking up for you in healthcare settings, where we would never presume to do so.
-In short, we know our limitations, and know how to support those who have different roles than ourselves in achieving our shared goal of a healthy birth experience for you!
+Or I might call upon your partner to cuddle, kiss, or massage you in intimate ways that only you and your partner can share (get that oxytocin flowing!).
+Or I can assist your partner in speaking up for you in healthcare settings, where I would never presume to do so.
+In short, I know my limitations, and know how to support those who have different roles than ourselves in achieving our shared goal of a healthy birth experience for you!